mjumbewu/shareabouts-pbnyc/data/README.md

 ## Shareabouts Boundary Service

-Copy the latest *modyfidistricts* script and update the years.
+Copy the latest *modyfidistricts* script and update the cycle.
 Open the new script and update the participating districts.
 Run this script from within the *data/* folder to generate a new *districts.geojson* file.
 This file should be added to the boundary service instance.